 #8 Secondary Applications

-Secondary applications are required by most schools.
-These are not submitted through AMCAS or TMDSAS.
-If the school you apply to chooses, they will send you a secondary application.
+Secondary applications are required by most US med schools.
+Individual schools will send you a secondary application after you’ve submitted your primary application.
 Some schools review your primary application before sending you the secondary, but some send them right away as soon as your primary application is submitted.
 You will be charged additionally for each secondary application.

 "I tried to pre-write secondaries starting in mid-June as there aren’t many changes year to year in prompts which are easily found online.
 Since many essays also overlap between schools I was able to morph different essays based on length to reduce overall writing.
-Pre-writing allowed me to have more than one week turn around on all of my secondary application returns." - Dr. Monica Taneja, MD, University of Maryland School of Medicine
+Pre-writing allowed me to have more than one week turn around on all of my secondary application returns." - Dr. Monica Taneja, MD

 Dr. Taneja brings up a really important point: try to submit the secondaries as soon as you can – ideally, you will submit the secondary applications within two weeks of getting them.
 Medical schools will notice your interest and dedication if you send back secondary applications promptly.
 However, do not sacrifice quality in favor of speed.
 And before you start writing, check out some medical school secondary essay examples.